Have you heard the inspiring stories of women who tried Autoimmune Paleo (AIP) / changing their diet completely and got amazing results?

 The following exercise makes it a breeze to solve this kind of scenario.

-Step 2: Any time an idea pops out of thin air, jot it down in that corner.
+Step 2: Now, any time an idea pops out of thin air, jot it down in that corner.
+And then forget about it 😉.

 Step 3: Set a particular day and time at which you’ll check that corner.